 Start your road trip along HWY 14 at the charming Barr Estate Winery.
 For 20 years, Rick and Amy Barr have worked to bring the best possible fruit wines to the tables of Albertans.
 Experience the difference that science and passion bring to hand-crafted fruit wine.

 You can keep sampling the amazing culinary delights of the region at the Footloose Caboose near Tofield.
 Book your reservation in advance during the months of May to October to enjoy a delightful meal in a restored caboose and dining car.
 Dinners are on weekend evenings, or you can choose to reserve a table on Sundays for breakfast or lunch.

-While visiting Tofield, you are in a globally recognized bird watching area.
+While visiting the Town of Tofield, you are in a globally recognized bird watching area.
 Local lakes are teeming with migratory birds.
-If you’re new to birding, or would like to learn more, stop by the Beaverhill Nature Centre to discover more about our feathered friends, and the basics of how to spot a bird.
+If you’re new to birding, or would like to learn more, stop by the Beaverhill Nature Centre to discover more about the feathered friends, and the basics of how to spot a bird.